-6.4.4 TOU Demand Charge Offset Payments
+6.4.5 TOU Demand Charge Offset Payments

 As mentioned throughout this section, compensating customers for retail bill impacts due to potential increased TOU demand charges because of participating in the XSP is one way to increase customer interest.
 However, this was always intended to be a temporary "safety net" solution exclusively for the pilot and not meant to be implemented long term.
-As TOU periods are shifted to later in the day over the next several years, retail peak TOU periods should better align with wholesale market peaks, reducing the conflicting signals created by asking a participant to increase load due to excess supply in the wholesale market during a retail peak TOU period.
+As efforts are being made to redesign rate tariffs and shift TOU periods later in the day, retail peak TOU periods should better align with wholesale market peaks, reducing the conflicting signals created by asking a participant to increase load due to excess supply in the wholesale market during a retail peak TOU period.
 The Demand Charge Offset can then be discontinued.
+PG&E is commencing the rollout of TOU rates in 2020.
+However, it is worth noting that even with the benefits of coincident TOU periods with CAISO peaks, retail rate tariffs alone are limited in their ability to address more granular distribution constraints.